zauberware/rails-devise-graphql/README.md

 The app uses [devise](https://github.com/plataformatec/devise)'s logic for authentication.
 Emails are currently disabled in the environment settings.

 ### 3. JSON Web Token
-[devise-jwt](https://github.com/waiting-for-dev/devise-jwt) is a devise extension which uses JWT tokens for user authentication.
+[graphql-auth](https://github.com/o2web/graphql-auth) is a graphql/devise extension which uses JWT tokens for user authentication.
 It follows [secure by default](https://en.wikipedia.org/wiki/Secure_by_default) principle.

 ### 4. GraphQL
 [graphql-ruby](https://github.com/rmosolgo/graphql-ruby) is a Ruby implementation of GraphQL.
 Sadly it's not 100% open source, but with the free version allows you amazing things to do.
 See the [Getting Started Guide](https://graphql-ruby.org/) and the current implementations in this project under `app/graphql/`.